7 Steps Toward Getting Your Texas Sales Agent License

 Choose a sponsoring broker.

-As you go through the licensing process and become a new sales agent, you’ll need to be sponsored by a licensed Texas real estate broker.
+After you have met the licensing requirements and pass the final exam, you’ll need to be sponsored by a licensed Texas real estate broker to become an active sales agent.
 Picking the right broker to work with you is a key success factor to building your new career.
 Here are some questions to consider when looking for a sponsoring broker:

 - What is their reputation, both locally and nationally?